 - 1. Amenities.
-Work with transit agency to identify location and provide transit amenities which may include but is not limited to shelter, seating, real-time and/or static route information, bicycle racks, electric vehicle charging stations, and lighting at transit hubs.
-Reserve space for transit shelters and any required improvements. - 2.
+Provide transit amenities which may include but is not limited to shelter, seating, realtime and/or static route information, and lighting at transit hubs. - 2.
 Concentrate Development.
 Use transit hubs to concentrate transit-oriented developments and discourage sprawl.
 Locate hubs to maximize connectivity with pedestrian, cyclist, and vehicular transportation. - 3.
 Coordination.
-Ensure that new transit facilities (hubs, transfer points, and bus stops) and routes meet Monterey-Salinas Transit (MST) approval, design guidelines and Americans with Disabilities requirements by coordinating with MST. - 4.
+Ensure that new transit facilities (hubs, transfer points, and bus stops) and routes meet Monterey-Salinas Transit (MST) design guidelines and Americans with Disabilities requirements by coordinating with MST. - 4.
 Identity.
 Use academic and nature themes for transit facility design inspiration. - 5.
 Location.
 Ensure all residences have access to regional transit stops within 1/4 mile.
 Locate stops adjacent to conveniences such as mixed-use and commercial areas to maximize ridership and access.